 Nick’s expertise, experience and honesty are in increasing demand.
 On many weekends and during weather related construction delays, you will find him flying somewhere in Texas or the surrounding states for an onsite consultation with a land owner.
 Some of the meetings concern possible future projects for SoilMovers, some are getting a ‘second opinion’ in regards to the validity of a lake construction plan proposed by another contractor and some involve exploring options to fix a problem lake.
 A few dollars spent to get additional information from a reliable, experienced source in person and at your location is a wise investment.
 At SoilMovers, the goal is getting your job done right the first time and in the most cost efficient manner.
 We have the late model equipment, a proven track record decades long and the mobility assets to work in any location.

 Experience counts when it comes to lake building

 When building your dream project it just makes sense to have someone with decades of hands-on experience.
 It goes without saying understanding all phases of any construction process can be a huge asset.
 Being “proactive” and solving problems before they happen is always better than being “reactive” and trying to fix it after it is broken – and it is always cheaper.
 More than 50% of the consults that Nick does are failed projects built by other contractors.
 Due diligence during initial planning and being willing to spend a little money doing your homework is the first step in completing a successful project.

-Not many people can say they have been successful in business continuously for nearly 40 years.
+Not many people can say they have been successful in business continuously for 40 years.
 Fortunately for Nick, he loves his work and consequently has hardly worked a day in his life.
 It is not all work, all the time; he still loves his old Jeeps, good dogs and airplanes.